dr-jts/recipes/treats/bars.md

 1. Bake at 350 F for 25-30 min, or until top is set

 ## Nanaimo Bars
+BOTTOM
-½ c    butter    ¼ c    butter
+* ½ c    butter
-¼ c    sugar    3 T    milk
+* ¼ c    sugar
-5 T    cocoa    2 T    custard powder
+* 5 T    cocoa
-1    egg    2 c     icing sugar
-1 t    vanilla
+* 1 t    vanilla
+* 1    egg
-2 c    graham crumbs    4 sq    semi-sweet chocolate
+* 2 c    graham crumbs
-1 c     coconut (optional)    2 T    butter
-½ c    chopped walnuts
+* ½ c    chopped walnuts
+* 1 c     coconut (optional)

-Melt buttter,  sugar, cocoa, and vanilla in a double boiler Add egg and stir to thicken
+1. Melt buttter,  sugar, cocoa, and vanilla in a double boiler
+1. Add egg and stir to thicken
-Remove from heat and mix in graham crumbs, coconut and walnuts Press into an ungreased 8” pan
+1. Remove from heat and mix in graham crumbs, coconut and walnuts
+1. Press into an ungreased 8” pan

+MIDDLE
+* ¼ c    butter
+* 3 T    milk
+* 2 T    custard powder
+* 2 c     icing sugar

-For middle layer, cream together butter with milk mixed with custard powder Blend in icing sugar
+1. For middle layer, cream together butter with milk mixed with custard powder
+1. Blend in icing sugar
-Spread over base and let stand 15 min to harden
+1. Spread over base and let stand 15 min to harden

+TOP
+* 4 sq    semi-sweet chocolate
+* 2 T    butter

-Melt chocolate and butter over low heat.
-Cool slightly then pour over icing to cover Chill
+1. Melt chocolate and butter over low heat.
+Cool slightly then pour over icing to cover
+1. Chill

 VARIATION     Use finely chopped almonds or pecans instead of walnuts